Chris Benoit: New Japan Pro-Wrestling (1986–1999)

-Upon arriving in New Japan Pro-Wrestling (NJPW), Benoit spent about a year training in their "New Japan Dojo" with the younger wrestlers to improve his abilities.
+Upon arriving to New Japan Pro-Wrestling (NJPW), Benoit spent about a year training in their "New Japan Dojo" with the younger wrestlers to improve his abilities.
 While in the dojo, he spent months doing strenuous activities like push-ups and floor sweeping before stepping into the ring.
 He made his Japanese debut in 1986 under his real name.
 In 1989, he started wearing a mask and assuming the name The Pegasus Kid.
 Benoit said numerous times that he originally hated the mask, but it eventually became a part of him.
-While with NJPW, he came into his own as a performer in critically acclaimed matches with luminaries like Jushin Thunder Liger, Shinjiro Otani, Black Tiger, and El Samurai in their junior heavyweight division.
+While with NJPW, he came into his own as a performer in matches with luminaries like Jushin Thunder Liger, Shinjiro Otani, Black Tiger, and El Samurai in their junior heavyweight division.

 In August 1990, he won his first major championship, the IWGP Junior Heavyweight Championship, from Jushin Thunder Liger.
 He eventually lost the title in November 1990 (and in July 1991 in Japan and in November 1991 in Mexico, his mask) back to Liger, forcing him to reinvent himself as Wild Pegasus.
 Benoit spent the next couple years in Japan, winning the Best of the Super Juniors tournament twice in 1993 and 1995.
 He went on to win the inaugural Super J-Cup tournament in 1994, defeating Black Tiger, Gedo, and The Great Sasuke in the finals.
 He wrestled outside New Japan occasionally to compete in Mexico and Europe, where he won a few regional championships, including the UWA Light Heavyweight Championship.
 He held that title for over a year, having many forty-plus minute matches with Villano III.

 World Championship Wrestling (1992–1993)

-Benoit first came to World Championship Wrestling in June 1992, teaming up with fellow Canadian wrestler Biff Wellington for the NWA World Tag Team Championship tournament; they were defeated by Brian Pillman and Jushin Thunder Liger in the first round at Clash of the Champions XIX.
+Benoit first came to World Championship Wrestling (WCW) in June 1992, teaming up with fellow Canadian wrestler Biff Wellington for the NWA World Tag Team Championship tournament; they were defeated by Brian Pillman and Jushin Thunder Liger in the first round at Clash of the Champions XIX.

 He did not return to WCW until January 1993 at Clash of the Champions XXII, defeating Brad Armstrong.
 A month later, at SuperBrawl III, he lost to 2 Cold Scorpio, getting pinned with only three seconds left in the 20-minute time limit.
 At the same time, he formed a tag team with Bobby Eaton.
 After he and Eaton lost to Scorpio and Marcus Bagwell at Slamboree, Benoit headed back to Japan.

+Various promotions (1993–1994)

+After WCW, Benoit worked in Australia, and CMLL in Mexico.
+In early 1994, he worked for NWA New Jersey where he defeated Jerry Lawler.
+A month later he fought Terry Funk to a double count out.